Modal

 const myModal = Modal.create(app, modalOptions);

-// Unsubscribe only from modal open and close actions
+// Unsubscribe from only modal open and close actions

 myModal.unsubscribe(false);